Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Critical damage chance

-- Warheads can now apply additional chance-based critical damage with the ability to customize chance, damage, affected targets, and animations of critical strike.
+- Warheads can now apply additional chance-based damage (known as "critical" damage) with the ability to customize chance, damage, affected targets, and animations of critical strike.

 In `rulesmd.ini`:
 ```ini